 Publisher: Capstone Press (January 1, 2012)

-The Book of Potentially Catastrophic Science: 50 Experiments for Daring Young Scientists by Sean Connolly recently won the 2011 AAAS/Subaru SB&F Prizes for Excellence in Science Books in the hands on science category.
+Won the 2011 AAAS/Subaru SB&F Prizes for Excellence in Science Books in the hands-on science category.
+Excellent collection.

-Junior Scientists: Experiments with Seeds by Susan H. Gray, best for grades 2-3
+Junior Scientists: Experiments with Seeds by Susan H. Gray

 Science Experiments That Fizz and Bubble: Fun Projects for Curious Kids by Jodi Wheeler-Toppen

 Do you have any suggestions for this list?
-Let us know.
+Please let us know.